cdemetriadis/RiCino-Lap-Counter/README.md

 _*NOTE:* There are changes coming to the RiCino Lap Counter which are not yet reflected in the source.
 These changes will affect the way the transponder communicates with the Reciever.
 These updates will be backward compatible, and will not be required if you do not wish to implement them._

+_Until further notice, this project is a Work in Progress, and should be handled with care_

 The RiCino Lap Counter is an [Arduino](http://arduino.cc) based, open source infrared RC Lap Counting System, compatible with the industry standard [Zround](http://www.zround.com) software.
 It is ideal for small scale indoor racing (Mini-Z), but could be used for any type of scale sport.

 RiCino Lap Counter was originally created by [Lisergio](http://lisergio.wordpress.com/).
 The name RiCino is a portmanteau of _RC_ + _Arduino_ and it was coined by Lisergio.
 The extra "i" between the R and C was added for phonetic reasons.